 - To Reduce the Risk of SIDS, Do Not Smoke During Pregnancy, and Do Not Smoke or Allow Smoking Around Your Baby.

 - Think About Giving Your Baby a Pacifier for Naps and Nighttime Sleep to Reduce the Risk of SIDS.
 Do not attach the pacifier to anything—like a string, clothing, stuffed toy, or blanket—that carries a risk for suffocation, choking, or strangulation.
-Wait until baby is breastfeeding well before offering a pacifier.
+Wait until breastfeeding is well established (often by 3 to 4 weeks) before offering a pacifier.
 Or, if you are not breastfeeding, offer the pacifier as soon as you want.
 Don't force the baby to use it.
 If the pacifier falls out of baby's mouth during sleep, there is no need to put the pacifier back in.
 Pacifiers reduce the risk of SIDS for all babies, including breastfed babies.